-NOTE 22 - SUBSEQUENT EVENTS
+NOTE 23 - SUBSEQUENT EVENTS

-On January 23, 2018, the Company entered into a short-term loan agreement and received loan proceeds of \$250,000 with principal and interest due 60 days from issuance.
-The note requires a one-time fee in the amount of \$12,500 to compensate for the first two weeks of the term and each week thereafter (weeks 3-8) a fee of \$1,250 shall be due and owing accruing on the first day of the week.
-A fee of 100,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding for months 3 through 6, and a fee of 200,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding beginning in month 7 until paid in full.
+On February 1, 2019, the Company entered into a short-term loan agreement and received loan proceeds of \$500,000 with principal and interest due 90 days from issuance.
+The note requires a one-time fee in the amount of \$15,000 to compensate for the first two weeks of the term and each week thereafter (weeks 3-12) a fee of \$1,250 shall be due and owing accruing on the first day of the week.
+A fee of 50,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding for months 4 through 6, and a fee of 100,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding beginning in month 7 until paid in full.
+The note is secured by all of the proceeds from the net revenue from sale of any and all PelleChar products.